cannatag/ldap3/docs/manual/source/tutorial.rst

     With ldap3 you can also connect to an Active Directory server with the NTLM v2 protocol::

         # import class and constants
-        from ldap3 import Server, Connection, SIMPLE, SYNC, ALL, SASL, NTLM
+        from ldap3 import Server, Connection, SIMPLE, SYNC, ALL, NTLM

         # define the server and the connection
         server = Server('servername', get_info=ALL)